JacobBas/jabasco-blog/content/blog/using-tensorflow-for-client-side-compute.md

 ## Solving a System of Equations { .display .display-3 .text-italic }
-When talking about complex modeling and machine learning techniques it really all boils down to solving for systems of equations given a specific set of data or observations with a variable number of unknowns which is why it's so important to be able to solve for the simple case.
+When talking about complex modeling and machine learning techniques it really all boils down to solving for systems of equations given a specific set of data with a variable number of unknowns.
+This is why it's so important to be able to solve for the simple case.

 ### Simple Example { .display .display-4 .text-italic }